mr2raccoon/caactus/README.md

 - under `Batch Processing` `Segmentation Image` select all files from  `7_batch_multicut`

 # Post-Processing and Data Analysis
+- Please be aware, the last two scripts, "11.
+Creating Summary Statistics" and "12.
+Data Modelling" at this stage are written for the analysis and visualization of two independent variables.
 ## 10. Merging Data Tables and Table Export
 The next script will combine all tables from all images into one global table for further analysis.
 Additionally, the information stored in the file name will be added as columns to the dataset.
 - call the `csv_summary` script from the cmd prompt